 Forest School lessons take place every Thursday for all Reception and Year 1 children.
 We also have a forest school club that takes place on Wednesday afternoons.
-In 2020, we are providing forest school lessons to all year groups; allowing every child at Astwood Bank Primary the chance to experience and learn from nature.
+We provide forest school lessons to all year groups; allowing every child at Astwood Bank Primary the chance to experience and learn from nature.

 We embrace the philosophy that ‘Forest School’ should be a fun and exciting outdoor learning environment.
 We think that children should be encouraged to explore nature, be free to learn through self-led exploration and discovery without the constraints of four walls.
 They are encouraged, through hands on learning experiences, to make their own choices, developing confidence, raising self-esteem and self-awareness.

 Originated in 1950’s Scandinavia, Forest School became popular in the early 70’s and 80’s in Denmark.
 In 1993 a group of Nursery Teachers visited Denmark to look at the outdoor, forest based pre-school system which had spread throughout the Scandinavian Early Years education system.
 Upon their return to the UK they developed and established their own Forest School programme which gives children significant opportunities for the development of spiritual, social, physical, intellectual, emotional cognitive and creative skills.